-At its best, interactive training on the subject of Unconscious Bias leaves participants wiser, and ultimately more understanding and tolerant – now that’s exciting to be part of!
+Interactive training on the subject of Unconscious Bias should leave participants wiser, and ultimately more understanding and tolerant – which is exciting to be part of.

 If you haven’t already, we’d recommend taking the IAT – the Implicit Association Test – which is widely regarded as the most effective tool for testing one’s own Unconscious Bias.
 You can take the test free through online resources from Harvard University.

-There are also many brilliant books which feature the subject: Malcolm Gladwell’s ‘Blink’ distills much of the research and is a cracking read.
+There are also many brilliant books that feature the subject: Malcolm Gladwell’s ‘Blink’ distils much of the research and is a cracking read.
 If you haven’t made time for it yet, we urge you to.

 Here’s to a more tolerant world!